Who we are

 The type of information we have

-The personal data which we hold relating to you may include the following: –
+The Diocese holds personal data relating to the following:

 - Name and contact details;